linkeddatacenter/autocomplete/README.md

 A reasonable solution is to copy the data you need from dbpedia to your own knowlege base system, so you can safely use it in your application.

-This is where [linkeddata.center](http://linkeddata.center/) service plays its role.
+This is where LinkedData.Center service plays its role.
 It allows you to quickly create and host a knowledge base populated from linked open data sources, from private data or from any combination of both.
 LinkedData.Centers exposes a dedicated and password protected sparql end-point full compliant with the last W3C semantic web standards.
 You can create data mashup, apply rules, data inferences and many other features.
 Last but not least LinkedData.Center keeps aligned your knowledge